Baldassare Longhena: Biography

-Baldassare Longhena died at Venice in 1682.
+Baldassare Longhena died at his home in Corte Rotto at San Severo in 1682.
+He was named Master Builder of the Republic of Venice during his time.

 Critical reception

 Longhena developed the style of his master Vincenzo Scamozzi and Andrea Palladio.
-As Branko Mitrovic states in his book on renaissance architecture: "Scamozzi...adjusted the central intercolumnation of the main portico so that the edges of columns can be seen from the end of a circular hall.
+As Branko Mitrović states in his book on renaissance architecture: "Scamozzi...adjusted the central intercolumnation of the main portico so that the edges of columns can be seen from the end of a circular hall.
 Visually, this is a way to suggest from inside that there is another formal space beyond the entrance door...
 Baldassare Longhena used a similar system of non-orthogonal axes in Santa Maria della Salute in Venice.
 As with Palladio, it is unclear whether Longhena intended to form such visual axes or whether they are a by-product of his complex geometries."